guygreenleaf/blog/README.md

 # What This Is
-This is a starting point for an app that includes user account creation and authentication using TS and MongoDB.
+This is my personal blog that includes user account creation and authentication using TS and MongoDB.
 This starting point includes authentication via JWT w/refresh and access tokens, validation of email and/or phone number (through Twilio's API), and more.

 # If you want to build this project out yourself, here are some helpful points: